(Disclosure: Some of the links below may be affiliate links)

 Allocation to bonds

 There is a general rule of thumb in the community.
 That is to use your age in bonds allocation.
 If you are 40 years old, you allocate 40% of your portfolio to bonds.
-This is a good rule of thumb.
-But it is not more than this.
-And it is quite conservative in my opinion.
+This rule is a good rule of thumb.
+But it is nothing more than a rule of thumb.
+And it is quite conservative, in my opinion.
 Most young people do not need that large bond allocation in a portfolio.

-Secondly, I have a large pension (my second pillar).
+Secondly, I have a large pension account (my second pillar).
 This pension is not aggressively invested.
-I can basically expect no return on this money.
+I can expect no return on this money.
 Therefore, I consider my state pension as bonds.
-That means I do not really need more bonds.
+That means I do not need more bonds.

 The Three-Fund Portfolio

 The three-fund portfolio, as its name indicates, is a portfolio made of only three funds:

 - A domestic bond fund.
 For instance, Vanguard Total Bond Market ETF (BND).

 - A domestic stock fund.
 For instance, Vanguard Total Stock Market ETF (VTI).

 - An international stock fund.
 For instance, Vanguard FTSE All-World ex-U.S. ETF (VEU)